 Facebook’s ban against anti-vaxx misinformation ads on their website just went a bit further in scope — targeting not just ads, but individual posts and content.

-The newest announcement is part of a series of announcements from the company, including a recent ban on content that denies the Holocaust happened, a ban on QAnon pages and groups that led to a massive purge last week, and a ban on political ads after November 3rd, when the presidential election takes place.
+On Tuesday, October 14, Facebook announced that they would finally begin banning advertisements that encourage people to stop getting vaccines.
+That announcement was part of a series of announcements from the company, including a recent ban on content that denies the Holocaust happened, a ban on QAnon pages and groups that led to a massive purge last week, and a ban on political ads after November 3rd, when the presidential election takes place.

 While this is a welcome step in the right direction, it’s worth wondering like, if their other recent steps to stop political ads, QAnon, Holocaust denial, and other major, and harmful, misinformation campaigns, is a case of too little, too late.
 After all, in just February of this year, one Facebook group, “Stop Mandatory Vaccination,” might have been responsible for the death of a 4-year-old boy from Colorado who died from the flu, whose mother did not vaccinate him or any of his siblings from the potentially deadly virus.

 That group had 139,000 Facebook members and was one of only a few of the largest misinformation groups on the platform.
 It’s clear that the misinformation campaign against vaccines has not only been prevalent, and everywhere, for a very long time, but that the damage for so many hundreds of thousands of people might have already been done.
-And that’s just about vaccines: there have been allegations that misinformation about the Rohingya people in Myanmar that proliferated on Facebook at the time of genocide against the Rohingya people, and this was only in 2018.
+And that’s just about vaccines: there have been allegations that misinformation about the Rohingya people in Myanmar proliferated on Facebook at the time of genocide against the Rohingya people, and this was only in 2018.
 Still, it’s good that they’re taking action, even if irreparable harm has already been done.